markgordon22/Jerseys-for-tims/README.md

 ## Lighthouse Testing

 Click [here](https://github.com/markgordon22/Jerseys-for-tims/tree/main/testing) for lighthouse test results.
-Only noticeable cause for concern is the products page on mobile.
+The only noticeable cause for concern is the products page on mobile.

 ## Compatability Testing